Skip to main content

 Farm Labor Laws

-The Fair Labor Standards Act (FLSA) covers almost all employees engaged in agriculture and provides them minimum wage, record keeping, and labor standards protections (including regulations typically referred to as "wage and hour" protections).
-Additionally, the Wage and Hour Division of the Department of Labor has the responsibility to ensure H-2A workers are employed in compliance with H-2A labor certification requirements.
+The Fair Labor Standards Act (FLSA) covers agricultural workers' rights and mandates minimum wage and labor standard protections.
+The Wage and Hour Division of the U.S. Department of Labor (DOL) also ensures that H-2A workers are employed in compliance with H-2A labor certification requirements.

 The H-2A program allows U.S. employers to bring foreign nationals to the U.S. to fill temporary agricultural jobs.
-Continue below for a discussion of farm labor laws and H-2A workers right more fitting
+Read on to learn more about farm labor laws and H-2A workers' rights.

 Agricultural Labor Exemptions

-Employees who are employed in agriculture, as that term is defined in the FLSA, are exempt from the overtime pay requirements.
+Employees working in agriculture are exempt from the overtime pay requirements.
 They don't have to be paid time and one-half their regular pay rate for hours worked over 40 per week.

 An agriculture employer who didn't use more than 500 "man-days" of agricultural labor in any calendar quarter of the preceding calendar year is exempt from the minimum wage and overtime requirements of the FLSA for the current calendar year.
 A "man-day" is defined as any day during which an employee performs agricultural work for at least one hour.